louispotok/notebook/_posts/2020-06-20-make-lists.md

 Edit Log:
 * 2020/06/22: fixed a typo.
 Also remembered that I own but haven't read Umberto Eco's [Infinity of Lists](https://amzn.to/3hT86b1), described [here](http://www.openculture.com/2018/09/umberto-eco-explains-why-we-make-lists.html), which explores the same idea.

+* 2020/09/27: A related quote from Paul Halmos, which I found on [this blog](https://qchu.wordpress.com/)):
+> "A good stock of examples, as large as possible, is indispensable for a thorough understanding of any concept, and when I want to learn something new, I make it my first job to build one."